-The Computer Engineering degree program requires 132 semester hours of study comprising 44 hours of University general education, 9 additional hours of mathematics beyond the general education requirement and 79 hours of program-specific requirements.
-The program-specific requirements include 10 hours of general engineering courses, 31 hours of required electrical and computer engineering core courses, 11 hours of computer engineering required courses, 12 hours of ECE-, CS-, or CO-prefixed elective courses, and 15 hours of open electives.
-Students are encouraged to use the 15 open elective hours to meet the requirements for a minor in an area of their interest.
+The computer engineering degree program requires 132 semester hours of study comprising 44 hours of University general education, 9 additional hours of mathematics beyond the general education requirement and 79 hours of program-specific requirements.
+The program-specific requirements include 2 hours of general engineering courses, 34 hours of required electrical and computer engineering core courses, 11 hours of computer engineering concentration required courses, 12 hours of ECE-, CS-, or CO-prefixed elective courses, 5 hours of engineering science courses, 9 hours of restricted elective courses, and 6 hours of open electives.

 This division of courses is planned to assure that computer engineering students complete lecture and laboratory courses in: circuits, analog electronics, digital electronics, embedded systems, software design or software engineering, an advanced computer engineering elective area, and a capstone design project.
 The format of laboratories and design projects is such that students will experience working as an individual, working with a same-discipline partner or small team, and finally working as part of a multi-disciplinary team.
-Degree requirements may be fulfilled with the Trine courses listed below or others at the Department's discretion.
+Degree requirements may be fulfilled with the Trine courses listed below or others at the department's discretion.
 For curriculum-related details, see the department chair.

-Trine University BACHELOR OF SCIENCE IN COMPUTER ENGINEERING 132 HOURS Mathematics Science Hum/SS Communication Other General Education 44 hours MA 134 MA 164 MA 213 CH 104 PH 224 PH 234 12 hours HUM elective HUM elective SS elective SS elective ENG 103 ENG 133 SP 203 Add'l 9 hours MA 233 MA 393 MA 473 Electrical & Computer Engineering Core: 34 hours CS 1113 Object-Oriented Java Programming ECE 112 Prototyping & Projects ECE 211 Circuits Laboratory ECE 213 Circuit Analysis ECE 231 Discrete Electronics Laboratory ECE 233 Discrete Electronics ECE 243 Analog Signals ECE 243 Analog Signals ECE 261 Digital Systems Laboratory ECE 263 Digital Systems ECE 271 Microcontrollers Laboratory ECE 273 Microcontrollers ECE 453 Random Processes in ECE
+Trine UniversityBACHELOR OF SCIENCE IN COMPUTER ENGINEERING132 HOURS

+Mathematics Science Hum/SS Communication Other General Education 44 hours MA 134 MA 164 MA 213 CH 104 PH 224 PH 234 12 hours HUM elective HUM elective SS elective SS elective ENG 103 ENG 133 SP 203 Add'l 9 hours MA 233 MA 393 MA 473 Program Requirements 79 hours MA 233 MA 393